laurapayancepeda/portfolio/README.md

 Applied a CART-based classification model to predict wine quality using 12 key features.
 -Model evaluation using a confusion matrix showed an overall accuracy of 55.07%, with areas for improvement in sensitivity and precision.

-## Using business intelligence for environmental monitoring and forecasting
+### Using business intelligence for environmental monitoring and forecasting
--Tableau Dashboard: Visualized Lake Powell fisheries data (2004-2018) to monitor environmental patterns, fish population trends, and ecosystem health.
+- Tableau Dashboard: Visualized Lake Powell fisheries data (2004-2018) to monitor environmental patterns, fish population trends, and ecosystem health.
--Predictive Model (Random Forest): Implemented in RapidMiner to forecast fish weight based on Striped Bass stomach contents.
+- Predictive Model (Random Forest): Implemented in RapidMiner to forecast fish weight based on Striped Bass stomach contents.
 Achieved 56.91% accuracy, with 94.77% precision for lighter fish and 99.19% recall for heavier fish, aiding fisheries management and ecological research.

- ## Sentiment Analysis and Pattern Recognition in Personal Journals for Emotional Insight and Well-being Monitoring
+ ### Sentiment Analysis and Pattern Recognition in Personal Journals for Emotional Insight and Well-being Monitoring
-Developed a sentiment analysis and clustering model to analyze personal journal entries, uncovering themes and emotional patterns affecting well-being.By analyzing past journal data, the model can predict emotional trends, identify triggers, and provide personalized well-being recommendations.
+- Developed a sentiment analysis and clustering model to analyze personal journal entries, uncovering themes and emotional patterns affecting well-being.By analyzing past journal data, the model can predict emotional trends, identify triggers, and provide personalized well-being recommendations.
 K-means clustering was utilized to categorize journal entries into three distinct sentiment groups:
 1. Slightly Positive – Predominantly associated with family-related emotions.
 2. Negative – Largely linked to work-related stress.
 3. Very Positive – Characterized by themes of family and enjoyment.
-Additionally, the Apriori algorithm was employed to identify associations between words and recurring themes within each sentiment cluster, facilitating the recognition of emotional triggers and behavioral patterns.
+- Additionally, the Apriori algorithm was employed to identify associations between words and recurring themes within each sentiment cluster, facilitating the recognition of emotional triggers and behavioral patterns.